erlware/relx/README.md

 -v *STRING*, \--relvsn=*STRING*
 :   Specify the version for the release

--t *STRING*, \--target-spec *STRING*
+-g *STRING*, \--goals *STRING*
-:   Specify a target constraint on the system.
+:   Specify a goal to the system.
 These are usually the OTP Apps that are part of the release

 -o *STRING*, \--output-dir *STRING*